 How to prepare

 Place the peppermint leaves in a teacup and pour the boiling water over them.
-Allow to soak for 5 to 10 minutes, then strain.
-This tea can be consumed 3 to 4 times per day.
+Let the mixture steep for 5 to 10 minutes, then strain out the leaves.
+You can drink this tea 3 to 4 times per day.

-Peppermint tea should not be used during pregnancy or while breastfeeding.
-It is also not recommended for people with a history of gastroesophageal reflux (GERD) as it an increase gastric sensitivity.
+Peppermint tea should generally be avoided during pregnancy and while breastfeeding.
+It is also not recommended for people with a history of gastroesophageal reflux (GERD), as it may increase gastric sensitivity and worsen symptoms.

 3. Fennel tea